FrancescoSaverioZuppichini/Flue/README.md

 ### Introduction

 Flue combines the Redux single state paradigm and stateless reducers into a friendly environment.
-It uses the Vue Virtual Machine in order to automatically make "reactive" the store's state so no binding/event emitting is needed.
+It uses a Vue Virtual Machine in order to automatically make "reactive" the store's state so no binding/event emitting is needed.
 You take it, you put in your component and it works.

 ### Quick Start
 Let's show to a short example in order to introduce you to the basic concepts.